 In other words, there will be aurora’s, even at the solar minimum - though location and local knowledge will be more important than ever.

 How do I improve my chances of seeing them?

 To increase your chances of seeing the aurora during the ‘solar minimum’, as mentioned, location is going to be key.
 The biggest implication of the ‘solar minimum’ for aurora hunters will be that the phenomena will be more localised to the latitudes of 66 to 69 degrees.
-This means that Northern Scandinavia, just outside the arctic circle, will be the best place to see the lights.
+This means that Northern Scandinavia, just outside the arctic circle, will be the best place to see the northern lights.

 To increase your chances, head as far North as possible.
 At the ‘solar minimum’, your chances of seeing the lights from places like Scotland or even Oslo is quite slim.